 Title: Food security through improved agricultural productivity in western Kenya

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Key institutions for agricultural development, particularly at the national level and at the county level in western and northern Kenya, promote sustainable, market-focused agriculture, which contributes to food security.
+Key institutions for agricultural development, above all at national level and in the counties of western Kenya, promote sustainable agriculture that contributes to food security.

 The project operates in the counties of Bungoma, Kakamega and Siaya in western Kenya.
 The project team advises the national Ministry of Agriculture with respect to putting the new, decentralised technical structures in place.
 The Ministry receives support in particular for building up and developing the counties’ capacities for providing agricultural extension services, and trialling other service models involving the private sector and non-governmental organisations.
 In addition, the Ministry receives needs-based advice on sector coordination and policy design, for example on adapting national strategies and policies to the requirements of decentralisation and its implementation.

 The project acts as a facilitator for political negotiation processes to foster functional cooperation between the authorities at national and county level.
 The topics addressed include investment planning and the application of national standards at county level.

 The project team assists decision-makers in the selected counties in planning and realising sustainable agricultural development by means of effective extension systems, taking nutrition issues into account.
 New approaches are tested and promoted to determine how the private sector can best be brought on board in a combined public-private advisory system.
 In the three project counties, measures are devised in cooperation with the political partners, research and teaching institutions and the private sector, to encourage a stronger focus on food and nutrition as topics in the agricultural extension services and curricula.
 This approach promotes sustainable, nutrition-sensitive agriculture at multiple levels.